Section I independent school — the platform drafts your pack | EHCP Clarity

 Quick answer

 Section 41 independent special schools — listed by the Secretary of State for SEN — carry the same statutory right to request as maintained special schools (section 38 CFA 2014).
-For other independent schools, parents have a weaker but still real right under section 9 of the Education Act 1996: the LA must have regard to parental wishes provided this does not involve unreasonable public expenditure.
-Where the LA names an independent school, it pays full cost — there is no top-up arrangement.
+For other independent schools, parents have a weaker but still real right under section 9 of the Education Act 1996: the local authority must have regard to parental wishes provided this does not involve unreasonable public expenditure.
+Where the local authority names an independent school, it pays full cost — there is no top-up arrangement.

 Two routes: section 41 vs section 9